bepoetree/MTTOD/README.md

 cd MTTOD
 # check file size of data.zip
 ls -l data.zip
+# unzip
+unzip data.zip -d data/

-# The file size of data.zip is about 33 MB.
+# The file size of data.zip is about 52 MB.
 If not, git-lfs is not installed or failed to checked out correctly.
 # please ensure to install git-lfs (in Ubuntu or Debian, execute "apt install git-lfs" with sudo) in your system.
 # After then, Retrying LFS checkout with the following commands:
 git lfs install